- Military Life Cycle

 - Windows Media Player – Experience Windows Media with Microsoft’s Windows Media Player.

-If you are experiencing a crisis situation, such as a medical emergency, suicidal intent, a danger to yourself or others, are in an abusive relationship, or are concerned about child abuse or the abuse of an older relative or dependent adult, please contact the appropriate authorities promptly.
+If you are experiencing a crisis situation, such as a medical emergency, thoughts of suicide, a danger to yourself or others, are in an abusive relationship, or are concerned about child abuse or the abuse of an older relative or dependent adult, promptly contact the appropriate authorities.

 Military OneSource believes that individuals have the right and responsibility to evaluate and choose the most appropriate services and information to meet their needs.
 The information and referrals provided on this website are not endorsements or recommendations of services, providers or products by Military OneSource, its agents or the company providing this service to you.